Lyme Disease Treatment: Kicking the Tick to the Curb

 Experimental treatments

-There are a number of experimental treatments for Lyme disease that are currently being investigated.
+Several experimental treatments are currently being explored for this condition.
 These treatments include:

 • Vaccines